 Opt For a Silk Pillowcase

-Celebrity hairstylist Justine Marjan recommends switching out your pillowcase from the standard cotton to silk, instead.
-"My biggest tip for dry hair is to sleep on the Hollywood Silk Solutions Silk Pillowcase ($45)," she says.
+Celebrity hairstylist Justine Marjan recommends switching out your pillowcase from the standard cotton to silk.
+"My biggest tip for dry hair is to sleep on a silk pillowcase," she says.
 "This is the most passive action you can take to make the biggest difference in your hair and skin.
 Regular cotton pillowcases absorb and pull moisture from your skin and hair, leaving it drier than before you went to bed, while silk pillowcases allow your hair to soak and absorb oils."
+Marjan loves the Hollywood Silk Solution pillowcase.

 Use Kérastase Elixer Ultime